 Thomas Hansen has served as our Chief Revenue Officer since April 2020.
 Prior to joining UiPath, Mr. Hansen served as Senior Vice President of Operations, Carbon Black Security Division at VMware, Inc., a software company, from October 2019 to April 2020.
 Until its acquisition by VMware in October 2019, Mr. Hansen served at Carbon Black, Inc., a cybersecurity company, as Chief Operating Officer and Executive Vice President from October 2018 to October 2019 and Chief Revenue Officer and Executive Vice President from July 2017 to October 2018.
 Previously, Mr. Hansen served as Global Vice President of Revenue for Dropbox, Inc., a cloud computing company, from August 2015 to July 2017.
-Mr. Hansen holds a B.S. and an M.S. from the Copenhagen Business School and an M.B.A. from the University of the Witwatersrand.
+Mr. Hansen holds a B.S. and an M.S. from the Copenhagen Business School.